 The Carrie Parker Taylor Scholarship is named after the first African American woman to enroll at IU.
 Applicants must be a rising sophomore, junior, or senior and a participant within OVPDEMA programs (such as 21st Century, FASE, Groups Scholars Program, or Hudson and Holland Scholars Program).
 Priority will be given to first-generation college students with demonstrated financial need.

-The Charlie and Jeanetta Nelms scholarship seeks to support incoming fall 2019 freshman on the Bloomington campus from the Indianapolis public school or Gary public school system.
+The Charlie and Jeanetta Nelms scholarship seeks to support incoming fall 2021 freshmen on the Bloomington campus from the Indianapolis public school or Gary public school system.
 Priority will be given to students majoring in education, nursing, informatics, or life sciences.
-This scholarship is renewable for up to four years with the maintenance of a 2.75 GPA and letter of reference from an academic advisor or faculty member.
+This scholarship is renewable for up to four years with the maintenance of a 2.75 GPA and a letter of reference from an academic advisor or faculty member.

 This scholarship was established by Hannah's friends with the blessing of her family in order to continue to keep Hannah's legacy alive at Indiana University.
 Hannah was a college senior two weeks away from graduating when her life was tragically taken.
 Hannah received her degree posthumously in Psychology and had planned to go to graduate school to pursue a career in counseling for the LGTBQ+ community.
 Hannah was a fierce ally of the LGBTQ+ community and volunteered at the LGBTQ+ Center during her time at IU.
 Funds from this account will be used to support scholarships for undergraduate or graduate students who are pursuing a degree in Counseling, Sexual Health, Psychology or a field dedicated to helping others and represent LGBTQ+ interests through involvement on the Bloomington Campus.